SergiMiami/BitcoinHack2019/Properties.md

 Pieces:

-Trezor - Hardware wallet, from the folks that brought you Slush AntPool
+Trezor - Hardware wallet, from the folks that brought you Slush Pool

 Casascius Coin - The legendary original "Physical Bitcoin"